hoodielive/rpmbuilding_studies/README.md

 # Building RPM(s)

 I need to be better at building rpms.
 I'm going to use this repo as an endpoint to push my studies and exercises.
 Yayyy!
-[source](https://rpm-packaging-guide.github.io) of notes and studies.
+Here is the [source](https://rpm-packaging-guide.github.io) of notes and studies.
+I have arranged and deranged this in a fashion that allows me to explore the information in a way I find helpful.

 ### Required packages for Centos 8 and Red Hat 8:
 ```bash